magiclen/xcompress/README.md

     xcompress [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
-    -p, --password         Sets password for your archive file.
-(Only supports 7Z, ZIP and RAR) -q, --quiet            Makes programs not print anything on the screen.
+    -q, --quiet            Makes programs not print anything on the screen.
     -s, --single-thread    Uses only one thread.
     -h, --help             Prints help information